ericvicenti/navigation-rfc/Docs/Containers.md

 ## NavigationContainer.create

-It can be very tedious to pass the `onNavigation` and `navigationStack` props around throughout your entire application.
+It can be very tedious to pass the `onNavigation` and `navigationState` props around throughout your entire application.
 To aleviate this, we have provided a higher-order "container" component that you can use to provide components with these props, so long as they are rendered under a `RootContainer`:

 ```
 <NavigationContainer.RootContainer
-  initialStack={new Navigation.Stack(0, ['First Route'])}
+  initialState={new NavigationState(0, ['First Route'])}
-  renderNavigator={(navigationStack, onNavigation) => <ExampleComponent />}
+  renderNavigator={(navigationState, onNavigation) => <ExampleComponent />}
 ...

 class ExampleComponent {
   render() {
     <Text onPress={() => { this.props.onNavigation(new ExampleAction()) }}>
-      At index {this.props.navigationStack.index}.
+      At index {this.props.navigationState.index}.
 Tap to make action
     </Text>
   }
 }
 ExampleComponent = NavigationContainer.create(ExampleComponent);
 ```

-If `navigationStack` or `onNavigation` are actually passed to the container as props, the values will override the props for the container and for all sub-containers.
+If `navigationState` or `onNavigation` are actually passed to the container as props, the values will override the props for the container and for all sub-containers.